akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 83: Tuesday May 18, 2021

+**Pomodoros Completed**: 6

+**Today's Progress**: Continue work on Lesson 5 practice problems

+**My Feelings**: I swear I spent 3 hours today trying to figure out Enumerable#inject (AGAIN), but was able to move on.
+I still feel good about my progress today regardless.
+I'm starting to get a momentum going and 6 poms is starting to feel like too soon to quit, so that's a good sign.
+Still think it's good to choose a quitting time in advance; I have a propensity to overwork if I'm not careful.

 ### Day 82: Monday May 17, 2021

 **Pomodoros Completed**: 6